 Out of the Cake Box

-Pineapple tarts here are wildly ingenious, and by that, we refer to the Chix Skin Pineapple Tart.
-Deep fried chicken skin is mixed into the pastry batter, resulting in a daring new taste as you bite into your pineapple tart.
-For something lighter, try the Beurre Noisette Pineapple Tarts which are citrusy with a hint of nuttiness.
+Pineapple tarts here are wildly ingenious, and by that, we refer to the chicken floss pineapple tart.
+A mop of savoury and sweet chicken floss sits on top of each golden orb, resulting in bold flavours as you bite into your pineapple tart.
+For something lighter, try the Beurre Noisette Pineapple Tarts, which are citrusy with a hint of nuttiness.

 Joyus Pastries, outlets at Tanjong Pagar XChange and Ang Mo Kio.